 National Travel Survey (NTS)

-The National Travel Survey provides statistics on Canadian residents, activities related to domestic and international tourism.
-It was developed to measure the volume, the characteristics and the economic impact.
+The National Travel Survey provides statistics on the activities of Canadian residents related to domestic and international tourism.
+It was developed to measure the volume, the characteristics and the economic impact of tourism.

-The National Travel Survey was developed to fully replace the Travel Survey of Residents of Canada (record number 3810) and partially replace the Canadian resident component of the International Travel Survey (record number 3152).
+The National Travel Survey was developed to fully replace the Travel Survey of Residents of Canada (record number 3810) and replace the Canadian resident component of the International Travel Survey (record number 3152).
 The National Travel Survey collects information about the domestic and international travel of Canadian residents.
-A pilot project was developed to be conducted in February and March 2016.
-The pilot version of the National Travel Survey evaluates the on-line response application and the take-up rate.

 The National Travel Survey, sponsored by Statistics Canada, aims to measure the characteristics and the economic impact of the tourism activities of Canadian residents.
 The objectives of the survey are to provide information about the number of trips and expenditures by Canadian residents by trip origin, destination, duration, type of accommodation used, trip reason, mode of travel, etc.; to provide information on travel incidence and to provide the socio-demographic profile of travellers and non-travellers.
 From a macroeconomic point of view, the NTS measures the domestic and international tourism demand by Canadian residents.